 - 4 large tomatoes

-When the eggplants and peppers are charred and the flesh is soft, allow them to cool, then peel, remove the seeds from the peppers and chop the aubergines finely.
+- When the aubergines and peppers are charred and the flesh is soft, allow them to cool, then peel, remove the seeds from the peppers and chop the aubergines finely.
 The peppers can be left in bigger chunks, if you prefer.

-Add the eggplants and peppers and stir well.
+- Add the aubergines and peppers and stir well.